Can Drugs or Cocaine Cause Deviated Septum?

 - For minor cases, balloon septoplasty (using an inflatable catheter to open up the collapsed nasal/sinus passage) can be done in an office setting without actually having to perform surgery.

-Treating the Underlying Addiction
+Treating the Underlying Cocaine Addiction

 Cocaine and meth use can cause many health problems, and these problems go far beyond those of the nasal septum.
 A deviated septum can be just one physical sign of a larger issue—that of chronic substance abuse.
 Furthermore, a deviated or perforated septum is highly likely to return if the drug abuse persists.7 To prevent this inevitability, the underlying cocaine or meth addiction will need to be managed.
 Otherwise, you could be back in the same situation in the near future.

-Cocaine and Meth Addiction Treatment
+Cocaine and Drug Addiction Treatment

 A few different types of addiction treatment facilities are available for you to choose from, depending on your unique needs and circumstances.